hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain_txt_validator.html.markdown

 * `cdn_frontdoor_custom_domain_id` - (Required) The resource ID of the Frontdoor Custom Domain to validate.
 Changing this forces a new Frontdoor Custom Domain Txt Validator to be created.

-* `dns_txt_record_id` - (Required) The resource ID of the DNS TXT record resource.
-Changing this forces a new Frontdoor Custom Domain Txt Validator to be created.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Frontdoor Endpoint.
+* `id` - The ID of the Frontdoor custom domain txt validator.

 * `cdn_frontdoor_custom_domain_validation_state` - The state of the Frontdoor Custom Domain DNS TXT record validation process.
 Possible return values include `Approved`, `InternalError`, `Pending`, `PendingRevalidation`, `RefreshingValidationToken`, `Rejected`, `Submitting`, `TimedOut` and `Unknown`.